UoPeceHWSec/FlexLECO/README.md

 A. Fournaris: apofour@ece.upatras.gr

 ### License
-All code and documents of this repository are publised under the Apache License, Version 2.0
+All code and documents of this repository are published under the Apache License, Version 2.0